-- i) An employee shall be accompanied by a union representative at any meetings in which he/she believes disciplinary action may be discussed. - ii) Where an employee is required by the representatives of the Region to attend any investigation meeting regarding the conduct of another employee, the Region will contact the Union in advance of the meeting.
-For the purposes of clarity, the parties agree that this article does not pertain to meetings regarding operational issues or matters that will be dealt with through letters of counsel. - b)i) No employee will be disciplined in any manner without the presence of a Union representative. - ii) If an employee is to be suspended or discharged, the Region shall ensure that the employee is accompanied by the President, and the Chief Stewards or designates at such disciplinary meetings. - iii) When a permanent employee is to be suspended or discharged, the employee shall have the right to meet with a member of the Executive of the Union for up to 30 minutes during normal working hours either before or after such meeting at the discretion of the Union. - iv) Notice of the discharge or suspension shall be forwarded to the employee by registered or certified mail, or hand delivered mail to the last known address on file with the Human Resources Department, with a copy to the Union Secretary, and The Canadian Union of Public Employees, 1120 Victoria Street North, Kitchener, Ontario, N2B 3T2.
+ii) Where an employee is required by the representatives of the Region to attend any investigation meeting regarding the conduct of another employee, the Region will contact the Union in advance of the meeting in order that the Union representative can attend such meeting.
+For the purpose of clarity, the parties agree that this article does not pertain to meetings regarding operational issues or matters that will be dealt with through letters of counsel.

+- b)i) No employee will be disciplined in any manner without the presence of a Union representative. - ii) If an employee is to be suspended or discharged, the Region shall ensure that the employee is accompanied by the President and the Chief Stewards or designates at such disciplinary meetings. - iii) When a permanent employee is to be suspended or discharged, the employee shall have the right to meet with a member of the Executive of the Union for up to 30 minutes during normal working hours either before or after such meeting at the discretion of the Union.

+iv) Notice of the discharge or suspension shall be forwarded to the employee by registered or certified mail, or hand delivered mail to the last known address on file with the Human Resources Department, with a copy to the Recording Secretary, and The Canadian Union of Public Employees, 1120 Victoria Street North, Kitchener, Ontario, N2B 3T2.